greenkey/eddie/README.rst

-pychatbot
+eddie
 =========

 |Build Status|

-``pychatbot`` is a library you can use to create your own chat bots in seconds.
+``eddie`` is a library you can use to create your own chat bots in seconds.

 This is a very young library, any request/suggestion/help will be very